 - Homework is not just written assignments.
 Other types of work like reading, accessing media resources, collecting information for specific purposes, project work, etc. can also be assigned as homework.
-This gives students a variety of meaningful and enjoyable activities for learning in different subjects. - Homework assignments aim at consolidating, reinforcing and validating classroom learning, and at monitoring teaching effectiveness and students' progress. - Homework is not given as a means of punishment. - Homework may also be self (student) assigned tasks. - Sufficient time should be allowed for students to relax, offer service, engage in hobbies, attend social functions and outdoor activities, etc. - Not completing homework will result in a hierarchy of consequences. - Homework assignments will be recorded for Primary 1 to Form 4 students on eClass, and on ManageBac for Form 5 and Form 6.
+This gives students a variety of meaningful and enjoyable activities for learning in different subjects. - Homework assignments aim at consolidating, reinforcing and validating classroom learning, and at monitoring teaching effectiveness and students' progress. - Homework is not given as a means of punishment. - Homework may also be self (student) assigned tasks. - Sufficient time should be allowed for students to relax, offer service, engage in hobbies, attend social functions and outdoor activities, etc. - Not completing homework will result in a hierarchy of consequences. - Homework assignments will be posted on Toddle for P1 to Form 6 classes.